gusye1234/recad/readme.md

     </a>
   </p>
 </div>

-RecAD is a unified library aiming at establishing an open benchmark for recommender attack and defense.
-With a few line of codes, you can quickly construct a attacking pipeline.
+RecAD is a unified library that aims to establish an open benchmark for recommender attack and defense.
+With just a few lines of code, you can quickly construct an attacking pipeline.

-The supported modules currently include:
+The library currently supports the following modules:

-* **Datasets**: ml1m, yelp, Amazon-game, Epinions, Book-crossing, BeerAdvocate, dianping, food, ModCloth, ratebeer, RentTheRunway.
-Please checkout more details in `data/`
+- **Datasets**: ml1m, yelp, Amazon-game, Epinions, Book-crossing, BeerAdvocate, dianping, food, ModCloth, ratebeer, RentTheRunway.
+More details can be found in the `data/` folder.
-* **Victim Models**: MF, LightGCN, NCF.
+- **Victim Models**: MF, LightGCN, NCF.
-* **Attack Models**: Heuristic(*random, average, segment, bandwagon*); AUSH; AIA; Legup
+- **Attack Models**: Heuristic (random, average, segment, bandwagon); AUSH; AIA; Legup.

-🚀🚀🚀 We are opening for any contribution or suggestion about adding more datasets and models
+We are open to contributions and suggestions for adding more datasets and models.

-## Install
+## Installation

-Install by `pip`:
+You can install the library using `pip`:

 ```
 pip install recad
 ```

-Or from source:
+Or you can install it from source:

 ```
 git clone https://github.com/gusye1234/recad.git